ministryofjustice/hmpps-education-and-work-plan-api/README.md

 `docker-compose up`

-See `http://localhost:8080/health` to check the app is running.
+* See `http://localhost:8081/health` to check the app is running.
+* See `http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs` to explore the OpenAPI spec document.